jameshume/jehtech/src/html/c_and_cpp/cpp-constexpr-consteval.md

 <p></p><blockquote>
     <ul>
         <li>
-            <code>const<code> means that the value of an object cannot be changed
+            <code>const</code> means that the value of an object cannot be changed
             after initialization.
 The value of the initializer may be known at compile-time or runtime.
-The <code>const<code> object can be evaluated at runtime.
+The <code>const</code> object can be evaluated at runtime.
         </li>
         <li>
-            <code>constexpr<code> means that the object can be used in a constant expression.
+            <code>constexpr</code> means that the object can be used in a constant expression.
             The value of the initializer must be known at compile-time.
-The <code>constexpr<code>
+The <code>constexpr</code>
             object can be evaluated at runtime or compile-time.
         </li>
     </ul>